 What Information Sharing System Was Briefly More Popular Than The World Wide Web?

-Despite losing the race to become the world’s document delivery protocol, there are still hundreds of Gopher servers online and a non-profit initiatve, The Overbite Project, focused on preserving and expanding the Gopher system.
+Despite losing the race to become the world’s dominant document delivery protocol, there are still approximately 260 Gopher servers online.
+A non-profit initiative, The Overbite Project, focused on preserving and expanding Gopher, hosts various browser extensions and modern clients for accessing the Gopher system on modern platforms and mobile devices.

-Bonus Trivia: Gopher derives its name from three fronts.
-The gopher is the University of Minnesota mascot, gophers tunnel and burrow to reach their desired destination, and “gofer” is a popular slang term for an assistant that fetches things for you.
+Finally, why call it “Gopher”?
+Gopher derives its name from three fronts.
+The gopher is the University of Minnesota’s mascot, gophers tunnel and burrow to reach their desired destinations much like the queries sent through the system, and “go-fer” is a slang term for an assistant that fetches things for you.